talentlessguy/awesome-defi/README.md

 A list of NFT marketplaces.

-> Decentralized here means that a marketplace doesn't require a social sign up (only with web3)
+> "Decentralized" here means that a marketplace doesn't require a social sign up (only with web3)

 | Name                                     | Networks                      | Auctions | Decentralized | Media Storage    |
 | ---------------------------------------- | ----------------------------- | -------- | ------------- | ---------------- |